krrishapatel/SwiftAppChallenge/README.md

 # Hospital Adventure

-A gentle SwiftUI app to help children prepare for hospital visits.
+A SwiftUI app to help children prepare for hospital visits.
 Created for the Swift Student Challenge.

 ## Overview